 Eid ul Fitr is one of the most important holidays in the Islamic calendar, marking the end of the holy month of Ramadan.
-In 2022, Eid ul Fitr will fall on the evening of Monday, 2 May in Ireland, and many Muslims living in the country are already gearing up for this festive celebration.
+In 2023, Eid ul Fitr will fall on the Saturday, 22 April in Ireland, and many Muslims living in the country are already gearing up for this festive celebration.
 Many local mosques hold special prayer services and Eid festivals in the days leading up to Eid ul Fitr, and many families also spend time together in their homes to enjoy their traditional dishes and reflect on the significance of this important religious holiday.
 Throughout Eid ul Fitr, worshippers take part in various traditions and rituals to commemorate the magnificence of God’s creation and give thanks for their blessings.
-Whether you are Muslim or simply curious about this special festival, be sure to mark Eid ul Fitr 2022 on your calendar!
+Whether you are Muslim or simply curious about this special festival, be sure to mark Eid ul Fitr 2023 on your calendar!

 Eid ul-Fitr is a special time of year for Muslims all over the world.
 The end of Ramadan is marked by Eid, a time of celebration and thanksgiving.
 Eid ul-Fitr in Ireland falls on a different date each year, depending on the lunar cycle.
-In 2021, Eid ul-Fitr will be celebrated on either May 3rd or 4th.
-The exact date for Eid ul-Fitr in Ireland in 2022 has not yet been announced, but it is likely to fall sometime in May.
+In 2023, Eid ul-Fitr will be celebrated on either Saturday, 22 April The exact date for Eid ul-Fitr in Ireland in 2024 has not yet been announced, but it is likely to fall sometime in May.
 Eid is a time for family and friends to come together and celebrate the end of Ramadan.
 It is also a time for giving thanks to Allah for His blessings.
 Eid ul-Fitr is a special time of year for Muslims all over the world, and Ireland is no exception.

 In Ireland, Eid ul-Fitr is usually celebrated with family and friends.
 Muslims may attend special prayers at their local mosque, or they may simply spend time with loved ones.
 Some may also choose to give charity to those less fortunate.
 Eid ul-Fitr is a joyous occasion that is celebrated by Muslims of all ages.